jimasp/behave-vsc/README.md

 - A [behave-conformant](https://behave.readthedocs.io/en/stable/gherkin.html) directory structure:
   - At least one `features` folder (lowercase by default).
 You don't have to call it "features" (read on), but behave requires that you have a folder called `steps` (lowercase).
-  - If you have an `environment.py` file, then it must be at the same level as the `steps` folder.
+  - If you have an `environment.py` file, then it must be at the same level (sibling) as the `steps` folder.
   - The `features` and `steps` folders must be somewhere *inside* the project folder for the extension to find them.
   - If you add subfolders inside the `steps` folder, then the extension will find those steps, but behave will only find them if you use `import` statements.
   - (In the below examples the behave configuration file is `behave.ini`, but you can also use `.behaverc`, `setup.cfg`, or `tox.ini`.)

-  - Example 1 - steps folder is a child of the features folder:
+  - Basic example 1 - steps folder is a child of the `features` folder:

     ```text
     my-project/